In general, underlining short stories isn't the common practice. Italicizing or using quotation marks is more conventional to indicate their titles.

 Short stories aren't typically underlined.
 The standard ways to present their titles are either by italicizing or using quotes.
 This helps to distinguish them clearly and follows the accepted formatting norms in writing.

-No, usually titles of short stories are italicized rather than underlined.
+Short stories are typically italicized rather than underlined.